monsoonmaelstrom/book2/book2.md

 “What were you doing in there?”
 I ask Alex once we’re back out on the street.

 “What?”
-Alex answers distractedly.
+Alex replies distractedly.

 “In there.
 The magic.
 What were you doing?”

 “Making sure my mother wasn’t lying to us.”

 “You can do that?”
+I’m surprised.

-“I can do a lot of things.”
+“I can do a lot of things,” he remarks off-handedly.

 “What did you take?”

 “Nothing,” he answers without breaking his stride.
 He’s at least as good of a liar as Hazel is.
-Probably better.
+Possibly better.

 He definitely took something from the shelves, and he doesn’t want to share what it was.
 I’m intrigued.
 I glance at Giorgi, but he simply shrugs.
 He doesn’t know what it was either.